 HOW DO YOU GET BEES IN GUERNSEY?

-It should be noted however, that the GBKA strongly discourages importation of bees from outside the the Bailiwick.
-Even licenced importation runs the risk of bringing new diseases and infections or new strains of diseases and infections into the island that our local bees are unable or poorly adapted to deal with.
+Importation brings the risk of bringing new diseases and infections or new strains of diseases and infections into the island that our local bees are currently free of and will be unable or poorly adapted to deal with.

 There are several beekeepers on the island that breed bees plus the GBKA have a swarm capture system, which should be able to provide you with bees.
 Due to the increase in popularity of beekeeping, the demand for colonies of bees is high and subsequently there may be a delay with supply.
 We hope that you will agree that it is far preferable to wait for your bees and have them healthy, than risk the introduction of disease.